uvarc/rc-website/content/userinfo/rivanna/software/rapidsai.md

 -x udc-ba25-2[3,7,8],udc-ba26-2[3-6],udc-ba27-2[3-4]
 {{< /code-snippet >}}

-If you are using a SLURM script, add this line:
+If you are using a Slurm script, add this line:
 {{< code-snippet >}}
 #SBATCH -C "p100|v100|rtx2080"
 {{< /code-snippet >}}